rockthejvm/rockthejvm-site/src/content/articles/rest-apis-with-play-framework-and-scala/index.md

 After using all this you should be ready to create the codebase for our rest api.

-## 3. Basic REST Api skeleton project
+## Basic REST API Project Skeleton

 The image below shows the basic folder and package structure for our project.
 It is organized based on each layer of concern.